Structure Type: built works - dwellings - houses

 Building History

-Alban Nelson Towne worked, by 1887, as the General Manager of the Southern Pacific Railroad Company, and lived at the Palace Hotel.
-(See San Francisco Directory, 1887, p.
-1160.).
 Four years later, he had been elevated to Second Vice-President and General Manager, Southern Pacific Company, and, with this promotion, he moved to a new residence at 1101 California Street.
 (See San Francisco Directory, 1891, p.
 1356.)

-After his death in 1896, his widow was listed as living in the house at 1101 California Street.
+After Towne's death in 1895 at the age of 66, his widow was listed as living in the house at 1101 California Street.
 (See San Francisco, California, City Directory, 1896, p.
 1542.)

 Demolition

 The Towne House was lost in the Earthquake and Fire of 04/18-19/1906.
 Only the Ionic columns and entablature framing its front door survived.
 These entryway remnants were removed and reconstructed on the northwest shore of Lloyd Lake in Golden Gate Park.
-It became known as the "Portal to the Past."
+It became known as the "Portal of the Past."
 The entablature's balustrade on top was removed when it was rebuilt in the park.

 PCAD id: 21452